 There are SO many great songs from Hawaii, so I narrowed it down to my top 20 of all time.

 These are awesome to add to your luau playlist or to get yourself pumped for your next trip to Hawaii!
+So sit back, relax, and enjoy these famous Hawaiian songs as you sip your Hawaiian cocktail for a perfect island vibe.

 Be sure to find out the top Hawaiian musicians to add to your Spotify List!

-Hawaiian Music FAQs
+Famous Hawaiian Songs FAQs

 While traditional Hawaiian music is all in the Hawaiian language, Hapa Haole music is mostly in English.
 This type of music became popular in the 1930s and 1940s as more travelers from the Mainland started vacationing in Hawaii.
-It’s usually has a jazzy style.
+It usually has a jazzy style.

 The Portuguese brought over small guitar-like instruments to Hawaii.
 They morphed into the popular Hawaiian instrument.
 Because there are only 4 strings and the size is small, it’s an easy instrument for kids and adults.